monarch-initiative/SvAnna/docs/tutorial.rst

   :alt: NF1 deletion

 The bottom section is a figure that is embedding as an SVG file directly into the HTML output.
-The figure shows the SV and its overlaps with repeating elements, enhancers, and transcripts.
+The figure shows the SV and its overlaps with repeating elements, enhancers, dosage sensitive regions, and transcripts.
 The genomic locations and strand of the transcripts as well as the total extent of the viewport are shown.

 .. image:: img/NF1.png